thiagoa/thiagoa.github.io/_posts/2021-07-30-powerful-emacs-snippets.markdown

 (defvar ruby-code-for-frozen-string-literal t)
 ```

 The `t` (`true`) value means that `frozen_string_literal` will be expanded by default within my snippet.

-How to modify that variable per project?
+Now, how to modify that variable per project?
 Emacs has a feature called [Per-Directory Local Variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html). **It means I can override any `defvar` within the scope of a project**.
 How cool is that?
-Within my new project I fired this command:
+Within my new project, I fired this command:

 ```
 M-x add-dir-local-variable